pierre-rouleau/usrhome/readme.rst

 ``cddv [dir]``                     cd to the ``/my/dv`` directory or specified sub-directory.
 ``cddpriv [dir]``                  cd to the ``/my/dvpriv`` directory or specified sub-directory.
 ``cddpub [dir]``                   cd to the ``/my/dvpub`` directory or specified sub-directory.
+``cd-to FNAME``                    cd to the sub-directory that holds the file FNAME.
+                                   It reports an error if the file is not found or if more than one is found.
+                                   This command requires the fd_ utility.
 ================================== ================================================================

 Listing Files/Directories/Links